alire-project/alire/testsuite/README.md

 # Creating tests
 All tests are based on running a Python script.
 There are three test drivers:

-- `python-script`: run in host in sandboxed build mode
+- `python-script`: run in host in both sandboxed and shared build mode.
-- `shared-build`: run in host in shared build mode
+    - The build mode can be narrowed down with the `build_mode` attribute.
-- `docker-wrapper`: run in a pristine docker Ubuntu image in shared build mode
+- `docker-wrapper`: run in a pristine docker Ubuntu image in shared build mode.